-[Section 3F inserted by No. 39 of 1982 s.
+[Section 3F inserted: No. 39 of 1982 s.
 3.]

 3G.
 Seventh Supplementary Agreement

 (1) The Seventh Supplementary Agreement is ratified and its implementation is authorised.

 (2) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Seventh Supplementary Agreement shall operate and take effect notwithstanding any other Act or law.